-In the unlikely event such a circumstance occurs, ACT will examine the situation and determine whether it needs to take any action, including but not limited to not proceeding with a scheduled test administration, not scoring tests, or cancelling scores.
-If ACT determines that it needs to take action, ACT will in its sole discretion: (a) correct the error (if an error occurred and ACT believes correction is feasible); (b) cancel the test administration, not score tests, or cancel scores, including all completed sections of the test ("Discontinue the Testing Process"), (c) Discontinue the Testing Process and offer each affected person the option to retest at no additional fee (normally on a future National test date); or (d) Discontinue the Testing Process and offer a refund.
-If the impacted test event is a State testing event (i.e., one where a state or district has paid for your exam), ACT may offer the option to retest you at no additional fee or it may cancel the test event without an option for retest.
+In the event such a circumstance occurs, ACT will examine the situation and determine whether it needs to take any action, including but not limited to not proceeding with a scheduled test administration, not scoring tests, or cancelling scores.
+ACT may determine that no further action is necessary and that decision is final.
+However, if ACT determines that it needs to take action, ACT will in its sole discretion: (a) correct the error (if an error occurred and ACT believes correction is feasible); (b) cancel the test administration, not score tests, or cancel scores, including all completed sections of the test ("Discontinue the Testing Process"), (c) Discontinue the Testing Process and offer each affected person the option to retest at no additional fee (normally on a future National test date); or (d) Discontinue the Testing Process and offer a refund.
+If the impacted test event is a State testing event (i.e., one where a state or district has paid for your exam), ACT may offer you the option to retest at no additional fee or it may cancel the test event without an option for retest.
+ACT shall not be required to conduct Individual Score Reviews for each impacted group member described in this Section 11.